The Bankrate promise

 Loan goes into delinquency

-If you miss a single repayment on your semi-truck loan, your loan will fall into delinquency.
+If you miss a single repayment on your semi-truck loan, your loan will become delinquent.
 The lender will notify you of your missed payment and charge a late fee.

 You can choose debt relief